lammps/lammps/examples/USER/pinning/readme.md

 # Use

-   fix [name] [groupID] rhok [nx] [ny] [nz] [kappa] [anchor-point]
+   fix [name] [groupID] rhok [nx] [ny] [nz] [spring-constant] [anchor-point]

-where the parameters set the harmonic bias potential U=0.5*kappa*(|rho_k|-anchor-point)^2 with the wave-vector elements of rho_k to k_x = (2 pi / L_x) * n_x, k_y = (2 pi / L_y) * n_y and k_z = (2 pi / L_z) * n_z.
+include a harmonic bias potential U_bias=0.5*k*(|rho_k|-a)^2 to the force calculation.
+The elements of the wave-vector rho_k is k_x = (2 pi / L_x) * n_x, k_y = (2 pi / L_y) * n_y and k_z = (2 pi / L_z) * n_z.

-# Usage example
+# The Interface Pinning method for studying melting transitions
-In the following we will apply use the interface pinning method for the Lennard-Jones system (trunctaed at 2.5) at temperature 0.8 and pressure 2.185.
-This happens to be a coexistence state-point, but we will later show how interface pinning can be used to determine this.
-The present directory contains input files, that we will use.
+We will use the interface pinning method to study melting of the Lennard-Jones system at temperature 0.8 and pressure 2.185.
+This is a coexistence state-point, and the method can be used to show this.
+The present directory contains the input files:

-## Density of crystal
+  crystal.lmp
+  setup.lmp
+  pinning.lmp

-First we will determine the density of the crystal with the following LAMMPS input file {crystal.lmp}
+1. First we will determine the density of the crystal with the LAMMPS input file crystal.lmp.
-from the output we get that the average density is 0.9731.
-We need this density to ensure hydrostatic pressure when in the crystal slap of a two-phase simulation.
+    From the output we get that the average density after equbriliation is 0.9731.
+    We need this density to ensure hydrostatic pressure when in a two-phase simulation.

-## Setup two-phase configuration
-Next, setup a two-phase configuration using the density determined in the previous step.
+2. Next, we setup a two-phase configuration using setup.lmp.
-{setup.lmp}

-## Setup two-phase configuration
-Finally, we run simulation with the bias field applied.
+3. Finally, we run a two-phase simulation with the bias-field applied using pinning.lmp.
-{pinning.lmp}
+    The last coulmn in the output show |rho_k|.
+We note that after a equbriliation period the value fluctuates aroung the anchor point (a) -- showing that this is indeed a coexistence state point.

+The reference [J. Chem.
+Phys.
+139, 104102 (2013)] gives details on using the method to find coexitence state points, and the referecee [J. Chem.
+Phys.
+142, 044104 (2015)] show how the crystal growth rate can be computed.
+That method have been experienced to be most effective in the slightly super-heated regime above the melting temperature.

 # Contact
   Ulf R. Pedersen